MultiFusion: Fusing Pre-Trained Models for Multi-Lingual, Multi-Modal Image Generation: Experiments

-\paragraph{Multilingual alignment.} Next, we investigate the multilingual capabilities of \model.
+\textbf{Multilingual alignment.} Next, we investigate the multilingual capabilities of \model.
 Therefore, we evaluated the alignment of directly translated text inputs in prompt embedding space and the generated images.
 We compare \model~with AltDiffusion \cite{chen2022altclip}, as it also builds on a frozen SD model.
-This comparison is the ideal choice, as the key differences between both models lie in the respective encoders and training data.
-More precisely, AltDiffusion uses a large multilingual dataset to finetune the DM, whereas \model's finetuning requires only English training data.
+AltDiffusion makes for a great comparison, as the key differences between both models lie in the respective encoders and training data.
+AltDiffusion uses a large multilingual dataset to finetune the DM, whereas \model's finetuning requires only English training data.

 The evaluation is based on a multilingual version of DrawBench \cite{saharia2022photorealistic}\footnote{We did not include prompts from the categories `misspellings' and `rare words'.}.
 To that end, we translated all prompts into the secondary languages of \model~and AltDiffusion: German and Chinese.
 Additionally, we include the three languages shared by both models: French, Spanish, and Italian.
 In Fig.~\ref{fig:multilingual_alignment_embeddings}, we plot the alignment of multilingual text embeddings over DrawBench. \model's encoder clearly outperforms AltDiffusion's encoder (AltClip) on embedding alignment, scoring 97\% cosine similarity on average.
-The alignment of the generated images is similar for both models, although \model~was only finetuned using English data (cf. Fig.~\ref{fig:multilingual_alignment_images}).
+The alignment of the generated images is similar for both models, although \model~was only finetuned using English data (cf.~Fig.~\ref{fig:multilingual_alignment_images}).
 These results highlight that good multilingual embedding alignment enables the transfer of multilingualism to downstream tasks without the need for explicitly multilingual training data.